I’m like you: curious and constantly doing my own research.

 I am proud to say that FullWell Prenatal was built on transparency.

 That’s why I thoroughly address your questions and try to dive deeply into every ingredient in FullWell Prenatal here on our blog.
 And lately, I’ve been getting a flood of panicked questions about everything related to vitamin D.

 Am I getting enough vitamin D?

 Probably not.
 But don’t panic.

-As I look around at what’s out there on vitamin D, I see a lot of misinformation and scare tactics going around.
-Additional stress is the last thing that you (and your partner!) need while trying to conceive or working toward your healthiest pregnancy, so let me clear a few things up.
+As I look around at what’s out there on vitamin D, I see a lot of misinformation and scare tactics.
+Additional stress is the last thing you (and your partner!) need while trying to conceive or working toward your healthiest pregnancy, so let me clear a few things up.

 First, the facts.

-Vitamin D is your body’s strongest bone protector.
+Vitamin D is your body’s most potent bone protector.
 When levels dip low enough, it can lead to low bone calcium stores, which increases bone fragility and the risk of fractures.